 AGI’s Critical Issues program connects geoscientists with policy and decision makers, particularly at state and local levels, to support evidence-based decision making and achieve substantial broader impacts.
 We offer many services to support broader impacts projects, including planning and hosting webinars; publishing case studies, factsheets, and other web products; and communication and impact analysis services to boost and quantify the reach of your broader impacts work with us.
 Please visit our broader impacts services webpage for more information.

 We host regular free webinars on hot topics in geoscience research, policy, and communication.
 All of our webinars involve interactive Q&A sessions, and recordings of our webinars are available online.
 Sign up to our mailing list to hear about upcoming webinars.

-AGI’s Geoscience Policy and Critical Issues programs offer paid internships and fellowships for geoscience students and recent graduates interested in promoting the use of geoscience in policymaking.
+AGI’s Geoscience Policy and Critical Issues programs offer paid internships and a congressional fellowship for geoscience students and recent graduates interested in promoting the use of geoscience in policymaking.

 Interns gain a first-hand understanding of science policy at the federal and/or state and local level.
 They also hone their writing, research, and web publishing skills as they develop content for the Policy & Critical Issues website and for outreach efforts to federal, state and local policy makers.

-The programs offer two fellowships: the William L. Fisher Congressional Geoscience Fellow spends a year working in Washington D.C. as a staff member in the office of a member of Congress or on a congressional committee, and the AGI/Schlumberger Fellow in Geoscience Communication spends 6-12 months working with the Critical Issues Program to help connect state and local decision makers with high-quality geoscience information.
+The programs offer a congressional fellowship: the William L. Fisher Congressional Geoscience Fellow spends a year working in Washington D.C. as a staff member in the office of a member of Congress or on a congressional committee.